-- A. Board decisions shall be documented in the Board's resolutions policy manual, as relevant, as well as in the Board's minutes. - B. Board minutes will document regarding_contain the discussion and rationale leading to Board decisions. (action items only) - C. Audio recordings that may contain discussion and rationale may be available on the District's website and/or the Washington State Digital Archives website.
+- A. Board decisions shall be documented in the Board's resolutions as relevant, as well as in the Board's minutes. - B. Board minutes will document Board decisions (action items only). - C. Audio recordings that may contain discussion and rationale may be available on the District's website and/or the Washington State Digital Archives website.